sharynjs/sharyn-scripts/README.md

 const startServer = `http-server -p ${PORT}`
 ```

-It makes chaining, and launching scripts in parallel much easier than using [`npm-run-all`](https://www.npmjs.com/package/npm-run-all) (which has been a precious help for many years).
+It makes chaining and launching scripts in parallel much easier than using [`npm-run-all`](https://www.npmjs.com/package/npm-run-all) (which has been a precious help to me for many years).
 It also makes your scripts compatible with both Yarn and NPM.

-This package is just a little helper for those who like to use JavaScript to declare their scripts instead of using `scripts` in `package.json`.
-It is not needed at all to use this technique, but it reduces the boilerplate a bit.
+This package is just a little helper, mainly to reduce the boilerplate of using `spawn`, and to improve readability.

 ## Usage